 Every year it becomes increasingly more difficult and time consuming to find saleable brandable domains that are available for hand registration.
 It’s now so laborious, that its value for domainers that have good paying jobs and/or enough funds to purchase quality domains in the aftermarket, is questionable.
 However, as I mentioned in last week’s blog, if you have the time (maybe you’re unemployed) and enjoy spending hour after hour “panning for brandable gold” here are some tips on how to find good brandables.

 Not all keywords are created equal.
 Some keywords are more popular and more saleable then others.
 Startup names are trendy and the strength and value of a given keyword can rise or fall in the space of a year or two.
 I judge the value of a keyword based on its current use by existing companies, its popularity in the aftermarket and its scarcity in the general pool of domains available for registration.

 Every brandable domainer should be constantly developing and refining their core keyword list whether they hand reg domains or not.
-It’s imperative to stay on top of the trends in this domain niche.
+It’s also imperative to check website DA to stay on top of the trends in this niche.

 My current list of top tier brandable keywords includes (in no particular order):

 - Home, Tech, Health, Travel, Design, Time, Job, Data, Digital, Web, Social, Market, Music, Safe, Talk, Team, Net, Top, Smart, Work, Online, Box, Wire, Urban, Share, Pure, Pay, Click, Tap and Mobile.

 - Omni, Ultra, Turbo, Mega, Zen, Uni, Veri, Up, Go, Get, Pro, X, Y and Z.

 - Ly, Up, Pro, Labs, Us, Med, Co, Max, X, Y and Z.

 Some of the most popular animal keywords are: